marciopocebon/docker-sentry/README.md

 ## Features

-This image recipes has goal to use on AWS BeanStalk but it's possible to use any container service.
-This image override entrypoint.sh from original Sentry Dockerfile do run web, cron or worker based variable environment on BeanStalk, Docker Compose or argument on Docker Engine.
+This image recipes has goal to use on AWS BeanStalk but it's possible to use any container service. it's override entrypoint.sh of original Sentry Dockerfile do run web, cron or worker based variable environment.
+Tested in the BeanStalk, Docker Engine and Docker Compose.
+Also, it's support New Relic probe support and store objects into S3.

-The same is to NewRelic License and NewRelic App Name.

 ### Variables
 WORKER